What rights do lodgers have?

 If you have a periodic agreement

-As a lodger, you are likely to have a licence, which means that you must give 'reasonable' notice.
+If you have an excluded licence you must give 'reasonable' notice.
 There are no set rules about what is reasonable.